bjdodson/XamarinSharpPlus/iOS/ELCImagePicker/component/GettingStarted.md

 You can use these to access the UIImage for the selected images and also the name and Asset Library path, for loading it later.

+**Customisation**

+You can now override the default overlay image by setting the static `OverlayImage` property on the `ELCImagePickerViewController` class.

 **Localisation**

 Most of the labels and strings support localisation.
 The sample provides an english string file to use as the basis for implementing other languages.